NobleNomadic/NomadOS/README.md

 The shell is very simple and looks for a user program with the same name as the command entered, and then will try and execute that code.

 #### User Programs
-User progeams are the useful part of the OS.
+User progams are the useful part of the OS.
 With just a kernel, the operating system can't do anything.
 The user programs allow the user to interact with the operating system and hardware.
 These programs include: